Bloomin’ Blinds Franchise Costs: Estimated Initial Investment (Item 7, 2022 FDD)

 - Bloomin’ Blinds will provide you with your initial inventory package used in selling and installing the blinds and materials in customers’ buildings and homes as part of the Start-Up Expense Fee.
 After you open, you will purchase inventory directly from the vendors.

-- The initial package is designed to give you a broad working inventory and will be sufficient in most territories for some period of time.
+- The initial package is designed to give you a broad working inventory and will be sufficient in most territories for some period of time to cover one operational van.
 Depending on the region and the variations of products installed in your area, there may be more inventory that needs to be ordered above and beyond what is provided by Bloomin’ Blinds.

 10. Licenses and Permits: $0 to $1,500